Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Medical Contributors

-B12 deficiency, thyroid disease, anemia, diabetes, vitamin D deficiency, kidney/liver disease, chronic illness, and post-viral fatigue can contribute.
+Vitamin B12 deficiency, thyroid disease, anemia, diabetes, vitamin D deficiency, kidney or liver disease, chronic illness, and post-viral fatigue may contribute.

 Medication and Substance Effects

-Sedatives, sleeping pills, some allergy medicines, some pain medicines, alcohol, and excessive caffeine can worsen clarity.
+Sedatives, sleeping pills, some allergy medicines, certain pain medicines, alcohol, and excessive caffeine may reduce alertness and mental clarity.

 Neurological Contributors

-Migraine, seizures or spells, head injury, Parkinsonism, dementia, neuropathy-related sleep disruption, or other neurological disorders may contribute in selected cases.
+Seizures or spells, head injury, Parkinsonism, dementia, neuropathy-related sleep disruption, and other neurological disorders may contribute in selected cases.

 What to Expect at Your First Visit